cardano-community/guild-operators/docs/build.md

 O --x A --x R
 ```

-> We have retired usage of Rest/GraphQL components from guild website due to lack of advantages over PostgREST , as well as simplicity/not having to work with/mix different technologies for base layer itself.
+!!! warning ""
+    We strongly prefer use of PostgREST over Rest/GraphQL components due to performance, security, simplicity, control and most importantly - consistency benefits.
+Please refer to [official documentations](https://docs.cardano.org) if you're interested in `GraphQL` or `Cardano-Rest` components instead.

+!!! info "Note"
-**The instructions are intentionally limited to stack/cabal** to avoid wait times/availability of nix/docker files on, what we expect to be, a rapidly developing codebase - this will also help prevent managing multiple versions of instructions (at least for now).
+    **The instructions are intentionally limited to stack/cabal** to avoid wait times/availability of nix/docker files on a rapidly developing codebase - this also helps us prevent managing multiple versions of instructions.

-Note that the instructions are predominantly focused around building Cardano components and OS/3rd-party software (eg: postgres) setup instructions are intended to provide basic information only.